Positive surface group representations in PO(p,q): Introduction

-{{Since by the work of Guichard-Wienhard positivity of $n$-tuples is an open condition,}} the set of $\T$-positive Anosov representations is open in the character variety.
-A consequence of Theorem \ref{t.closdness of positivity} is then \begin{cor} (Corollary \ref{c.higherTM spaces}) Being $\T$--positive Anosov is an open and closed condition in
+{{Since by the work of Guichard--Wienhard positivity of $n$-tuples is an open condition \cite[Theorem 4.7]{GWpositivity} (see also Corollary~\ref{lem.deform positive tuples} below),}} and Anosov representations are open \cite[Theorem 1.2]{Guichard-Wienhard-IM}, the set of $\T$-positive Anosov representations is open in the character variety.
+A consequence of Theorem~\ref{thm.C-intro} is thus the following. \begin{cor} (Corollary~\ref{c.higherTM spaces}) Being $\T$-positive Anosov is an open and closed condition in the character variety